Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 **June 8th 2022 - 07:13:16 pm**
 I soldered the wire back to the terminal but the battery still has that same issue I listed before.
 I think that something dislodged when I dropped it and it can supply a very small amount of current, enough to tell the [[Multimeter]] that there is current but if any real draw is put on the battery the voltage drops to nothing.
 I think we have another 12v battery, I will look for it tomorrow.

+**June 9th 2022 - 11:45:11 am**
+Just found a new battery, I'm going to wire it right now.

+**June 9th 2022 - 11:57:06 am**
+Finished putting Anderson's on the battery.
+I connected it to the [[Multimeter]] and was only getting around 8v out of it.
+I am having the same issue as I did with the other battery where as soon as it was connected the voltage dropped to almost nothing, however the battery is also likely almost out of juice.
+Im going to go charge it and try again when it is at full.

+**June 9th 2022 - 12:35:53 pm**
+Moved the experiment out of the way while the battery charges, I'm going to work on another project in the meantime.